strimzi/strimzi-kafka-oauth/HACKING.md

     docker start strimzi-dev-cli
     docker attach strimzi-dev-cli

-Having starterd the interactive session you are now in the development environment where you have all the necessary tools including `docker`, `kind`, `kubectl`, `git`, 'mvn' and all the rest you need to build Strimzi Kafka Operator components.
+Having started the interactive session you are now in the development environment where you have all the necessary tools including `docker`, `kind`, `kubectl`, `git`, `mvn` and all the rest you need to build Strimzi Kafka Operator components.

 Let's make sure that `docker`, and `kubectl` work: